Kondopoga: Administrative and municipal status

 Within the framework of administrative divisions, Kondopoga serves as the administrative center of Kondopozhsky District, to which it is directly subordinated.
 As a municipal division, the town of Kondopoga, together with three rural localities, is incorporated within Kondopozhsky Municipal District as Kondopozhskoye Urban Settlement.

 Economy and transportation

-Kondopoga has a railway station on the Moscow–Murmansk railroad, some of the largest pulp and paper mills in Eastern Europe (e.g. OAO Kondopoga), a medical college, and facilities for the manufacture of building materials.
+Kondopoga has a railway station on the Moscow–Murmansk railroad, some of the largest pulp and paper mills in Eastern Europe (e.g. OAO Kondopoga), the Petrozavodsk Forestry College branch, Olympic Reserve State College and facilities for the manufacture of building materials.

 The Blue Highway, an international tourist route, starts in Mo i Rana, Norway, goes through Sweden and Finland, and then through Kondopoga, before ending in Pudozh.

+Trading

+An important sector of the city's economy is retail trade.
+Such large retail chains as «Pyaterochka», «Magnit», «Svetofor», «DNS», «Red&White», «Fix Price» and others operate in Kondopoga.

+The largest shopping centers are «Lotus City», «Ruby».

 Architecture

 First recorded as early as 1495, Kondopoga retained a rare monument of Russian wooden architecture — the Dormition Church (Успенская церковь), built in 1774.
 The central column of this church was crowned by a hipped roof, 42 m in total height.
 The column was based on a central rectangular framework, with adjacent frameworks for the refectory and altar.
 The altar framework was covered by a traditional wooden roof, called a barrel roof.